 - Moisture in the air

-If it’s grabbing moisture from the air the conversion time is going to take that much longer versus having that instant reaction with the liquid.
+If it’s grabbing moisture from the air, the conversion time is going to take that much longer versus having that instant reaction with the liquid.

-I think it’s really important to state clearly WITH LIQUIDS YOU’RE ACHIEVING THE SAME RESULT BUT A LOT QUICKER.
+WITH LIQUID BRINE YOU’RE ACHIEVING THE SAME RESULT AS ROCK SALT, BUT A LOT QUICKER.

 Interested in more FREE TRAINING?
 Here are links to the complete course: